vikrantmehta123/miniRegex/README.md

 - **Greedy vs. Lazy quantifiers**: Controls the order of backtracking attempts
 - **Capture group tracking**: Records matched text for groups

-**Matching Process:**
-1. Start at position 0 in the input string
-2. Try to match the AST node at current position
-3. If successful, yield the end position
-4. If a later part fails, backtrack and try alternative matches
-5. Continue until a complete match is found or all possibilities exhausted

 ## Usage